-- Ability to anticipate obstacles, and to prioritize tasks across multiple simultaneous projects.
+- Ability to anticipate obstacles, and to creatively problem solve.

-This is a full-time (40 hours per week) non-exempt position with some after-hours, weekend work, and travel required.
+This is a temporary full-time (40 hours per week) position with some after-hours and weekend work during the TFI Network.
 TFI intentionally considers candidates from historically underrepresented communities including ALAANA (Asian, LatinX, African, Arab and Native American) populations and people with disabilities.

-Compensation: Salary range: Compensation is competitive and commensurate with experience.
-A comprehensive benefits package includes leave time, health insurance, transit benefits, and summer Fridays.
+Compensation: Compensation is competitive and commensurate with experience.

 Application Deadline: Applications will be processed on a rolling basis until the position is filled.
 We will only respond to shortlisted candidates.